Solomon-analytics/Python-ETL-Pipeline-for-Sales-Shipment-Analytics/README.md

-Perfect — thanks for laying out your draft 👌.
-What you’ve written is already strong; it just needs to be tightened into **clear, human language** with less “AI-style” phrasing and more natural flow.
-Here’s a rewritten version you can use for GitHub, CV, or portfolio:

----

 # Python ETL Pipeline for Sales & Shipment Analytics

 This project shows how I built an end-to-end **ETL pipeline in Python** to process and prepare **sales orders and shipment data** for analysis and reporting.
 The pipeline follows the **Bronze → Silver → Gold layered approach**, which keeps raw data separate from cleaned and business-ready datasets.